Mexican Texas: Precursor to revolt

 Santa Anna was elected the president of Mexico on January 19, 1833.
 A resulting second convention was held that year in April.
 This one, attended by recent arrivals such as Sam Houston, appointed a commission to draft a constitution for a new Mexican state of Texas and selected delegates to represent Texas before the federal government.
 Austin was chosen to deliver the proposed constitution to Santa Anna's government in Mexico City.
 Although Austin pointed out that Texas had been given permission to form a separate state and had now grown to 46,500 inhabitants, the political chief of Bexar warned the government that the Anglos might be proposing separate statehood as part of a plan to join with the United States.
 Austin was arrested on November 21, 1833, on suspicion of treason.
 Austin was imprisoned for about a year.
-Santa Anna decided to do away with the Mexican Constitution of 1824 and became a monarch.
+Santa Anna decided to do away with the Mexican Constitution of 1824 and became a dictator.
 At this point, Austin switched from promoting peace to supporting separation from Mexico.

 The Mexican government attempted to address some of the Texans' concerns.
 Article 11 was repealed on November 21, 1833, allowing American immigrants to again flow into Texas.
 Five months later, Coahuila y Tejas separated Texas into three departments, San Antonio-Bexar, Brazos, and Nacogdoches, with political chiefs for each department and more representation in the state legislature.
 Furthermore, trial by jury was introduced, and English was authorized as a second language.
 An Anglo American, Jefferson Chambers, was appointed superior circuit judge of Texas in 1835 and extensions were granted for settlement contracts that had not met their conditions for the number of settlers.
 Six English-speaking Texan communities were elevated to municipalities.